InfoLab-SKKU/4DfCF/README.md

 The performance of the 4D fMRI CrossFormer was evaluated on three benchmark datasets: ADHD-200, Alzheimer's Disease Neuroimaging Initiative (ADNI), and Autism Brain Imaging Data Exchange (ABIDE).
 The results show that the 4DfCF consistently outperforms state-of-the-art baseline models.

 ### Training Accuracy and Loss

+The 4D fMRI CrossFormer demonstrated superior training accuracy and reduced loss across multiple sites (NYU, OHSU, Peking 2, NeuroIMAGE), consistently outperforming baseline models.
+The results show rapid convergence, emphasizing the model’s effectiveness in handling complex ADHD-200 data.

 ![Training Accuracy and Loss](readme_img/results1_fig.png)

 **Figure 2:** Comparison of Training Accuracy and Loss on ADHD-200 Datasets Across Multiple Sites (NYU, OHSU, Peking 2, NeuroIMAGE).

+On the ADNI and ABIDE datasets, the 4D fMRI CrossFormer achieved higher training accuracy and lower losses compared to other models, showcasing fast convergence and robust performance.
+These results highlight the model’s capability in effectively analyzing complex patterns related to Alzheimer’s and Autism Spectrum Disorders.

 ![Training Accuracy and Loss](readme_img/results2_fig.png)